encord-team/encord-client-python/docs/source/authentication.rst

 Public key authentication is required to use the :class:`.EncordUserClient`.

-This authentication method will also allow you to interact with a :ref:`general_concepts:Dataset` or a :ref:`general_concepts:Project` assuming you are either of the following:
+You can use the client to interact with a :ref:`general_concepts:Dataset` or a :ref:`general_concepts:Project` assuming you are either of the following:

 * An organisation admin of the organisation this project or dataset is part of
 * A project admin or project manager of the project that is being accessed